 Use the FdoIGeometryCapabilities object methods to learn about these capabilities.
-You can get this object by calling the GetGeometryCapabilities()

-method on the FdoIConnection object.
+You can get this object by calling the GetGeometryCapabilities() method on the FdoIConnection object.
 For an explanation of the meaning of the capabilities, consult the FdoIGeometryCapabilities class description in the FDO API Reference documentation.

 Dimensionality XY is supported.
-The geometry component types LinearRing and LineStringSegment are supported.
+The geometry component type LinearRing is supported.
 The following geometry types are supported.